 According to the US Bureau of Labor Statistics, data shows that workplace violence is on the rise.
-Any threat or committing a violent action that is considered injurious, harmful, or oppressive to an individual at the work place is considered workplace violence.
-Workplace violence can affect and involve employees, clients, customers and visitors.
+Any threat of committing a violent action that is considered injurious, harmful, or oppressive to an individual at the work place is considered workplace violence.
+Workplace violence can affect and involve employees, clients, customers, and visitors.

 Receiving training in ways to identify and address workplace violence should be a high priority for safety, morale, and efficient operations in any organization.
 All staff members should know how to identify the level of workplace violence and the reporting avenue set up by the organization.
 Understanding the impact that factors such as high traffic times, building layout, stressors, and worker behavior have on the potential for workplace violence allows for awareness and prevention of workplace violence.